HCorte/react-hackathon-boilerplate/README.md

   <dd>Because of the way the API has been created, there is no need for boilerplate in redux, instead you just define the reducers and epics you want.<dt>

   <dt>Pure functional react</dt>
   <dd>The router is coupled to redux-observable to emit route changes as redux actions.
 Per route epics can be created to listen to specific route emitted, and so call side effects, eg, fetch.
-Together with [recompose](https://github.com/acdlite/recompose) and [react with rxjs to create timers]()
+Together with [recompose](https://github.com/acdlite/recompose) there is no need for lifecycle methods, and so only pure functional react code is possible.</dd>

   <dt>Instant feedback</dt>
   <dd>Enjoy the best DX (Developer eXperience) and code your app at the speed of thought!
 Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.
 Preserve application state even when you update something in the underlying code!</dd>